 Violinist Allison Mase began playing music at the age of four.
 A recent graduate of the Juilliard School and long time attendee of the Aspen Music Festival, she is a prize winner at the 2015 Paris International Virtuoso Music Competition, a three-time grand prize winner of the National League of Performing Arts Competition, and was recently selected to be a guest performer at the “Adventures of the Mind” Festival at New York University.
 A devoted orchestral musician, Allison has performed with the Charleston Symphony Orchestra and with the New York Philharmonia at the Lincoln Center Festival, Madison Square Garden, and a WNET ‘Live from Lincoln Center.’
 She has also performed at Carnegie Hall, the Long Island Mozart Festival, the Inaugural Bach Music Festival, the Manhattan International Film Festival, NY Fashion Week, the US Supreme Court, and at the United Nations Headquarters in NYC.
 Allison has been playing with ShoutHouse since 2014!

-Originally from Queens NY, David Valbuena is a NYC based clarinetist and educator.
-As an ardent performer of new music, he has premiered dozens of works for clarinet and bass clarinet and most recently performed in the Canadian premiere of Stockhausen's final work, Klang at the Montreal Nouvelles Musiques Festival.
-As a chamber musician, David has appeared in the Sarasota and Bowdoin International Music Festivals and is looking forward to joining The Lucerne Festival Academy Orchestra in the summer of 2019.
-David is a teaching artist with the CUNY Harmony Program and is proud to be a woodwind instructor at PS 107x in the South Bronx and at the Castle Bridge School in Washington Heights.
-He holds degrees from the Manhattan School of Music and Queens College.
+Originally from Queens, NY, David Valbuena is a NYC based clarinetist and educator that has performed through out the US, Canada, China and Europe.
+He has premiered dozens of works for clarinet and bass clarinet both as a soloist and with ensembles such as Ensemble Mise-en, Tactus, and Analog Arts.
+His festival appearances include fellowships at the Sarasota and Bowdoin International Music Festivals, The Electro-acoustic Music Festival and the Montreal Nouvelles Musiques Festival where he performed in the Canadian premiere of Stockhausen's final work, Klang.
+He is looking forward to joining The Lucerne Festival Academy Orchestra in the summer of 2019.
+As a theatre musician David has performed in several off Broadway productions including the 2019 revival of the Fiddler on the Roof in yiddish as both a pit and onstage musician.
+David is also a teaching artist with the CUNY Harmony Program and is proud to be a woodwind instructor at PS 107x in the South Bronx and at the Castle Bridge School in Washington Heights.
+He holds degrees from the Manhattan School of Music and Queens College where he studied with Charles Neidich.

 He’s executing plans when he’s on the microphone.
 Originating in Baltimore and being raised in the DMV, Nuri Hazzard aims to help people get a better understanding of themselves and of each other through his music.
 “I want the bounce I give to be a total-being experience…mind, body, and soul.”
 His roots in hip-hop really are embedded in a love for good music.
 His parents were young and forward thinking so he grew listening to everything from Fleetwood Mac to A Tribe Called Quest to Masters at Work.
 He’s been studying this game for years, and writing with a true artists' sensibilities.
 Nuri gives a fresh combination of head-snapping musicality and verses that make you feel it in your atoms, that melds creating undeniable music.